htkelly/pubspotx/README.md

 ## Functionality

-On launching the app, users can sign up or log in with a Google account or an an email or password.
-This is implemented using Firebase authenticaton.
+On launching the app, users can sign up or log in using a Google account or basic credentials.
+This is implemented using Firebase authentication.

 After signing in, users can navigate the app using a nav drawer.
 From the nav drawer they can sign out, change the app theme, and navigate to fragments for adding pubs, listing pubs, and displaying app information.
 They can also tap their profile picture to change it.

 The add pubs fragment facilitates adding pubs with a rating, name and description (TextInputLayout and RatingBar elements are used for this).

 The list pubs fragment displays a list of pubs.
-This defaults to a list of the pubs added by the logged in user, and can be toggled to show a list of all pubs including those added by other users.
+This defaults to a list of the pubs added by the logged in user, and a toolbar switch can be toggled to show a list of all pubs including those added by other users.
 Either set of results can be filtered using a SearchView in the toolbar.
-When in edit mode, the user can swipe left on a pub to delete it, or swipe right to launch the detail fragment, where they can view and edit the pub's name, rating and description.
+When in viewing their own pubs, the user can swipe left on a pub to delete it, or swipe right to navigate to the detail fragment, where they can view and edit the pub's name, rating and description.

 The about fragment displays some information about the app.